AIForces/AIForcesAPI/docs/source/media.rst

 """""""""
 Before even trying to find the file, the api has to check whether the user has the rights to download that file.
 Those are stored in a separate column in the lookup database.
+See :ref:`permissions-label`.

    .. note:: Caching policy

       At this stage the api also decides the caching policy for the files.
-      Private files should not be cached outside the in-app delivery service.
+      Private files should not be cached outside of the in-app delivery service.
       Public files, however, should be set to cache.

 The database
 """"""""""""
-It stores a simple lookup, for each identifier there is a path for the file in the file server.
+Each row has the identifier + the original filename as the primary key.
+For it, it stores the fs path to the file (including the sharding key) and read and modify permissions.

 The file server
 """""""""""""""